dechevgfx/ReactProperties/README.md

 ```

-> In this example, the AuthStatus hook is imported and called within the MyComponent component.
+> In this example, the useAuthStatus hook is imported and called within the MyComponent component.
 The loggedIn and checkingStatus properties of the returned object are then used to display a message indicating the user's authentication status.
 If the checkingStatus property is true, a message is displayed indicating that the authentication status is being checked.
 If the loggedIn property is true, a message is displayed indicating that the user is logged in.
 Otherwise, a message is displayed indicating that the user is not logged in.

 ## Assets: